joeskolengaden/p10-football/README.md

 This code can be used only with ordinary P10 led pannels .
 The library does not support SMD type led pannels due to scan rete differences.

-football.ino code could be used to run a timmer for football from 0:0 to infinity till the power is turned off. football_twoHalfs.ino code could be used to put up two halfs of the match .
+football.ino code could be used to run a timer for football from 0:0 to infinity till the power is turned off. football_twoHalfs.ino code could be used to put up two halfs of the match .
 The first half stats from 0:0 and goes on till the power is turned off.
 The second half starts from 30:0 and goes on untill the power is turned off